ChaseHCS/methodology/Enumeration/Web-Enum.md

 It is important to enumerate every technology you find on the site, for example, if you find `WordPress` you should run `WPScan`

+#### General Enumeration

+When you find a novel technology, it is good to do a couple things:
+- Look up the github for possible default creds and other info
+- Look it up in searcshploit
+- Look up the tech name and version number in google for possible CVE

 #### WPScan

 WPScan is great for enumerating and bruteforcing vulnerable WordPress plugins.
 The following enumerates themes, plugins, and users: